lubianat/alexa_learning/notes.md

 There is a vscode extension called AWS Toolkit.
 I just installed it.

 I have to [set credentials now](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/establish-credentials.html), but not today.

+# 08 October 2020

+## Setting credentials

+### On AWS

+- Create an Identity and Access Management (IAM) User with safe permissions

+ - I go to [IAM home](https://console.aws.amazon.com/iam/home) and create user

+ - I give the user Programmatic access, which "enables an access key ID and secret access key for the AWS API, CLI, SDK, and other development tools."

+ OOps, I need to create a group.

+ - I click on "Create Group"

+ - I specify the Lambda service with all actions and All resources

+ - I set the request condition for the IP of my computer

+ - I click on Review Policy and create the group.

+Now again

+ - I go to [IAM home](https://console.aws.amazon.com/iam/home) and create user

+ - I give the user Programmatic access, which "enables an access key ID and secret access key for the AWS API, CLI, SDK, and other development tools."

+ - I give up on the group and use the policy AWSCodeDeployRoleForLambda

+ - I skip tags

+ Now I have an access keys.
+Cool.

+### On VS code

+- Open the Command Palette, search for AWS and choose AWS: Create Credentials Profile.

+- I add the key and the secret

+and back to the [tutorial](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/connect.html).

+- Command Palette --> AWS: Connect to AWS. and choose a profile.

+Now there is an AWS side bar.
+Nice.

+I add the São Paulo region.

+I skip the part on [changing regions](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/setup-region.html)

+The next part is [configuring the toolchain](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/setup-toolchain.html), but not today